CooperProjects/hackamabob/README.md

     -----------------------------------------------------------------

+Welcome to Hacka-ma-Bob

+Code -
+Rails
+Python

-Welcome to your Rails project on Cloud9 IDE!
+Started on Cloud9 IDE!

 To get started, just do the following: